-I fear I’ve failed you by teaching you skin color doesn’t matter . . . when clearly it does.
+I fear I’ve failed you by teaching you skin color doesn’t matter … when clearly it does.
 Maybe I should’ve taught you something different.
 Something closer to the truth.

-Skin color does matter, and I struggle with feeding you the narrative that it doesn’t.
+Skin color does matter and I struggle with feeding you the narrative that it doesn’t.

+I fear I haven’t prepared you for a world like this and that you’ll feel I’ve played a cruel joke by duping you into believing your outer layer doesn’t matter when it does.
 We tried to equip you with tools for success, regardless of race.
 But we’ve also coached you on society’s unwritten rules for black men.
 Things that wouldn’t matter if you weren’t black.
 How to dress, what to say, how to behave.
 People will judge you based on these elements, and it could mean the difference in life and death for you.

 Despite what we know about our country’s history, we’ve taught you to assume the best.
-I’ve quelled my doubts and encouraged you look deeper than color.
+I’ve quelled my doubts and encouraged you to look deeper than color.
 Perhaps I was wrong.

 How can I continue to tell you race doesn’t matter when statistics tell us those who’ve sworn to protect and serve shoot black men at a higher rate than they shoot white men?
-Or when your eyes search me for answers when you’ve been repeatedly pulled over by police who are “randomly” checking vehicles in the predominately white area in which we live.
+Or when your eyes search me for answers when you’ve been repeatedly pulled over by police who are “randomly” checking vehicles in the predominantly white area in which we live.